 19 / 20 Stephen Spurrier.
 93pts RP

 Almost as famous as its neighbour (below), La Mission produces tannic wines that require patience.
-From 2014 to 2030.
+From 2018 to 2040.
+98pts RP.
+99pts James Suckling.

 From the oldest of the great growths, comes arguably the top wine of the vintage.
-Drink 2012 to 2030+.
+Drinking now to 2030+.
 96+pts RP.

 A very fine vintage for the left bank communes of the Médoc and Graves.